South Carolina Car Shipping: 2026 Costs & Routes

 Off Season Savings

-Ship your car during off-season months to save money.
-Peak seasons like snowbird migration drive prices up.
-Even waiting a few weeks can reduce your shipping costs significantly and give carriers more flexibility.
+Ship your car during off-peak seasons like summer or fall to save money.
+Peak seasons like snowbird migration can drive prices up.
+Even waiting a few weeks can significantly reduce your shipping costs when demand drops.

 2